JosephEoff/josepheoff.github.io/_posts/2024-11-22-vibratingshuttle-jersey-2.md

 [Sewing knit jersey material on a vintage straight stitch sewing machine - Table of Contents](vibratingshuttle-jersey-toc)

 I've mentioned before that I'm an old geezer.
-Besides [bad eyes that cause me to need to pairs of glasses,](eyeglassclip) I also need a [CPAP machine](https://en.wikipedia.org/wiki/Continuous_positive_airway_pressure) to keep me breathing properly at night.
+Besides [bad eyes that cause me to need two pairs of glasses,](eyeglassclip) I also need a [CPAP machine](https://en.wikipedia.org/wiki/Continuous_positive_airway_pressure) to keep me breathing properly at night.

 The mask for the CPAP is what got me to thinking about sewing some jersey fabric.